Marine Conservation Koh Tao

 Perhaps the largest and most well known project is Junkyard Reef, which is an Artificial dive site located approximately 500 metres off the west coast of Koh Tao.

-As a founding partner in this amazing Artificial dive site before 2008, Junkyard Reef continues to flourish from the original implementation and its continued development.
+Eco Koh Tao was the founding partner in this amazing Artificial dive site before 2008, Junkyard Reef continues to flourish from the original implementation and its continued development.

 Junkyard Reef Artificial dive site is considered by many local dive centres (and the DMCR), to be one of the Marine Conservation success stories on Koh Tao, which has evolved over the last 10+ years.